 Gross Domestic Product represents the economic production and growth of a nation and is one of the primary indicators used to determine the overall well-being of a country’s economy and standard of living.
 One way to determine how well a country’s economy is flourishing is by its GDP growth rate.
 This rate reflects the increase or decrease in the percentage of economic output in monthly, quarterly, or yearly periods.

-Investors place important on GDP growth rates to decide how the economy is changing so that they can make adjustments to their asset allocation.
+Investors place importance on GDP growth rates to decide how the economy is changing so that they can make adjustments to their asset allocation.
 However, when there is an economic slump, businesses experience low profits, which means lower stock prices and consumers tend to cut spending.
 Investors are also on the lookout for potential investments, locally and abroad, basing their judgment on countries’ growth rate comparisons.

 What are Some Drawbacks of GDP?

 Gross Domestic Product does not reflect the black market, which may be a large part of the economy in certain countries.
 The black market, or the underground economy, includes illegal economic activities, such as the sale of drugs, prostitution, and some lawful transactions that don’t comply with tax obligations.
 In these cases, GDP is not an accurate measure of some components that play a large role in the economic state of a country.

 Income generated in a country by an overseas company that is transferred back to foreign investors is not taken into account.
 This overstates a country’s economic output.